3tw/colored-pages/README.md

 dist/app.js
 dist/colored-pages.css
 ```
-Make sure to include colored-pages before your custom scss in order to override the defaults.
+Make sure to include colored-pages before your custom scss in order to override the defaults with your own color themes.
 ```html
 <link href="path/to/colored-pages.css" rel="stylesheet">
 <link href="path/to/your-custom-themes.scss" rel="stylesheet">